-HE07IN/HE10IN units can also be suspended from a ceiling or other structural member and may be hung in any orientation.
-The preferred method of support is to remove the four adjustable legs and bolt heavy-gauge Unistrut or other structural channels to the underside of the unit, using the 3/8"-16 threaded holes where the adjustable legs were located.
+HE05IN units can also be suspended from a ceiling or other structural member and may be hung in any orientation.
+The preferred method of support is to bolt heavy-gauge Unistrut or other structural channels to the underside of the unit, using the 3/8"-16 threaded holes.
 Install 3/8"-16 bolts through the channels, into the bottom of the unit.
 Support the channels from threaded rods, located in an appropriate location that maintains required service clearances.